zbianbiaos/RaceHF_Protocol/RaceHF_Bean/README.md

 Once set up, a notification with all content will be sent.

 Example:
-> Read content: 0x02 0x03 0x0A 0x14 0x00 0x08
+> Read content: 0x02 0x03 0x00 0x08
 > indicates that the content is:
 > - Auto shutdown timeout is 2 minutes
-> - Trigger recording speed is 10km/h
+> - Manual switch file record
-> - Trigger stop recording timeout is 20 seconds
 > - Record file format is VBO file
 > - Time-zone is East 8th District

 **Automatic shutdown timeout duration**
 Autooff_timeout: configuration id = 0x01